lightster/hub/_core-values/intentional.md

 ---
-title: Collaborative
+title: Intentional
-description: Welcome aligned contributions from collaborators
+description: Carefully consider the purpose of changes to the hub
-sort_order: 4
+sort_order: 3
 ---